JadEletry/book-exercise-docs/labmodule05/README-GDA.md

 How does your implementation work?

-The implementation works by reusing the same containers built previously - _ActuatorData_, _SensorData_
+The implementation works by reusing the same containers built previously - _ActuatorData_, _SensorData_, and _SystemPerformanceData_ execept this time since the GDA does not generate its own performance data we need a fourth container - _SystemPerformanceData_.
+Which all derive from the BaseIotData class.

 ### Code Repository and Branch